 Welcome and thank you for taking the time to visit the Tri-County ESC Website.
 Tri-County Educational Service Center (TCESC) is proud to be a partner with our local school districts in the education of our youth.
 Through this partnership students and staff of the area benefit from a large array of services that would not be available without this collaborative effort.

-Tri-County ESC has emerged from a consolidation of county school board offices over the past ten years.
-The ESC is the result of a merger of the Ashland, Holmes and Wayne County Offices and the recent addition of the Black River Schools.
+Tri-County ESC has emerged from a consolidation of county school board offices over the past years.
+The ESC is the result of a merger of the Ashland, Holmes and Wayne County Offices.
 These mergers have resulted in services being coordinated out of one central office in Wooster, while the delivery of the services is most often at the local district level.

 As you can see the ESC is a large operation and the oversight of the organization is handled by a nine-member board of education.
 The residents of the school districts served by the ESC elect these board members to four-year terms.
 Like other local school boards of education they hold public meetings on a monthly basis to conduct the business of the ESC.